Every installation begins with a moment, a feeling sparked by a space, a single detail, and our client's brief.

 metres of staircase in lush foliage, red roses, orchids, and deep crimson blooms.
 The result?
 A couture-inspired floral masterpiece that captured

-Bosco is a contemporary boutique hotel—youthful, vibrant, and full of energy, yet with an undeniable air of sophistication.
-The moment I stepped
+Bosco’s is a contemporary boutique hotel, youthful, vibrant and full of energy, yet with an undeniable sense of sophistication.
+From the moment I stepped into the lobby, the space invited creative freedom: bold, modern and quietly confident.